 Recommended Listenings: Honestly, Invincible, Sober, Why Don't You Try

 A vocalist with top notch phrasing that makes her an incredible emoter.
 A top echelon belter, with the ability to access any part of the belting range with ease (see her A5 in rehearsal on "Duets").
-The belts are sturdy, supported up to G#5, and capable of reaching Soprano C (C6), with very little to no mixing, though more recently her belts are achieved with a chesty-mixed voice.
+The belts (can) draw heavily from lung power, carry support up to the F5/F#5 region, and are capable of reaching Soprano C (C6).
 In this area, her voice can cut through even orchestral and band arrangements (My Country Tis of Thee).
 The belts are most resonant from Eb5-G5.

 Though her voice is truly 'at home' in rock and pop stylings, her voice can also transcend through multiple genres, including Rock, Country, Pop, Jazz, R&B, Classical, Gospel, and Indie.
 With this ability to cover multiple genres, she has covered an expansive list of artists on American Idol and on her latest tours.
 Some of the artists she has tackled include Celine Dion, Mariah Carey, Aretha Franklin, Lady Gaga, Radiohead, Sara Bareilles, Adele, and even Eminem.

 Her whistle register, though heavily underutilized is light and maintains a rolling vibrato.

 Clarkson tends to push her voice in the upper chest register, creating distortion.
 This is mostly due to heavy touring, the demanding nature of her songs, and inconsistent technique.
 In her upper belts were lodged deep in the throat, and sounded very damaged.
 However, a few years of experience and better technique lessened this effect (2012-2013).
 The whistle register is underutilized live and in studio.